 Family therapy is done under the supervision of a doctor and meetings will be held no less than once per month.
 These psychotherapy-based sessions will work on consistency, communication, behavior contracts, coping skills, and reward charts.
 Family sessions focus upon your child and help to meet the needs of the family unit.
 Our doctors will watch family interactions and work to point out more appropriate means of dealing with situation-specific challenges.

 As we are a holistic outpatient treatment center, we do not offer a one-size-fits-all approach to any disorder and include many types of experiential therapies to complement our other interventions.
 These may include:

 - Nutritional meal plans

 Continuing Care and Levels of Treatment

-At Ascent Children’s Health Services, our evaluations will help us determine the type of program that will be of the most benefit to your child and his or her needs.
+At Ascent Children’s Health Services in Arkansas, our evaluations will help us determine the type of program that will be of the most benefit to your child and his or her needs.
 We do reevaluate your child once per year to determine if he or she still requires our services.
 We offer a day treatment program, a school-based program, and a summer program for our patients.
 We also provide 24-hour crisis intervention at any time to treat emergency needs.
 Our CHMS and RSPMI program allows our children and their families a multidisciplinary approach for rehabilitation, early intervention, and prevention of long-term disability.
 We do also offer our CHMS services, such as speech therapy, occupational therapy, and physical therapy, on an outpatient basis.
 A thorough evaluation will determine the program needs of your child.

 When it has been determined that your child no longer requires our services, we’ll work with you to transition your child back into his or her community and home, providing you with the education and resources you need for continued success.
 We offer a formal transition process and detailed and clear aftercare plan that will make certain your child is still receiving any care he or she needs.